chipweinberger/flutter_blue_plus/README.md

 FlutterBluePlus has zero dependencies besides Flutter, Android, and iOS themselves.

-This makes FlutterBluePlus very stable.
+This makes FlutterBluePlus very stable, and easy to maintain.

 ## Usage